Lry722/data-struct-mapping-cpp/README.md

 ```

 For integrating this project to your own project, a SConscript file has been provided.
 You just need to recieve the library object returned by the SConscript and link it.

+The tool depends on Boost.PFR.
+If you want to use yaml.h, also depends on yaml-cpp.

 ## Usage